Inoperable Lung Cancer: What To Expect | MyLungCancerTeam

 • Immunotherapy — Drugs that help the body’s immune system better fight cancer

-SCLC is also treated with chemotherapy and targeted therapy.
-The U.S. Food and Drug Administration recently approved sotorasib (Lumakras) as targeted therapy for SCLC.
+SCLC is also treated with chemotherapy, targeted therapy, and immunotherapy.
+The U.S. Food and Drug Administration (FDA) approved sotorasib (Lumakras) in 2021 as a targeted therapy for SCLC.
+Atezolizumab has also shown benefit in SCLC when added to chemotherapy.

 Bronchoscopic Treatment Options